Travel Updates Nepal

 Nepal Travel Updates

-The effects of the earthquakes were shattering to the tourism industry.
+The effects of the earthquakes were shattering the tourism industry.
 Foreign offices warned their citizens to avoid unnecessary travel to Nepal.
-The visitor arrival dropped by as much as two thirds for the first 8 to 10 months post-earthquake.
+As a result, the visitor arrival dropped by two-thirds for the first 8 to 10 months post-earthquake.
 Just as the Nepalese people were recovering from the damages brought about by the earthquakes, an unofficial trade embargo at the borders with India brought more difficulties to the nation, bringing all economic activities to a grinding halt.

 On the positive side, although there was no denying the hardships brought about by the earthquakes and the Indian border impasse, it was a pleasant surprise and relief that few braved to visit Nepal to discover a different side of the Nepalese story.
 The story of the resilience of Nepalese people.
-Now all the western countries, including the USA, UK, Australia, Germany, Denmark, Norway, have removed the travel warning to Nepal, deeming it safe for a visit.
-37 Countries have officially listed trekking trails have been reopened for hiking after going through extensive safety check and repairs.
+All Western countries, including the USA, UK, Australia, Germany, Denmark, Norway, have removed the travel warning to Nepal, deeming it safe for a visit.
+37 Countries have officially listed trekking trails reopened for hiking after extensive safety checks and repairs.

 Optimism is high in the air amongst tourism entrepreneurs.
-New Hotels are under construction, new restaurants are sprouting up, and more investments are made in other tourism infrastructures as well.
+New Hotels are under construction, new restaurants are sprouting up, and more investments are made in other tourism infrastructures.
 Boutique hotels are springing up in the main cities of Kathmandu and Pokhara.
-There are reports on blog papers, magazines, and posts on Social media how the travel inquiries are gaining momentum again – all positive signs of improvement.
+There are reports on blog papers, magazines, and posts on Social media about how the travel inquiries are gaining momentum again – all positive signs of improvement.

 The autumn season is believed to be the busiest period for Nepal.
-If going by the indication that the tourist arrivals increased 13% in the first six months of this year, the tourism industry stakeholders are optimistic that the better days are just around the corner.
+However, if going by the indication that the tourist arrivals increased 13% in the first six months of this year, the tourism industry stakeholders are optimistic that better days are just around the corner.

-Your visit to Nepal means you are contributing to the speedy recovery of the tourism industry after the natural disaster.
+Your visit to Nepal means you contribute to the tourism industry’s speedy recovery after the natural disaster.